lgazda/ignite-springbean-service/README.md

 # igniteservice

-# Ignite Service Deployment with Spring Configuration.
+# Ignite Service and Service Deployment using Spring Bean Configuration.
-We will to demonstrate how you can deploy and access Ignite service using Ignite Spring Bean configuration and what benefits such configuration gives.
+We will to demonstrate how you can implement, deploy and access Ignite service using Ignite Spring Bean configuration and what benefits such configuration gives.
-In the example I will simulate a situation when an ignite service is deployed on 2 server nodes and is being accessed/executed from a client node.
+In the example I will simulate a situation when an ignite service is deployed on 2 server nodes and is being accessed/executed from one client node.

 ## Ignite Service ?
 Why to bother ?
 As always we may ask a question should I even bother (to create a service)? and an answer is as obvious as question: it depends.